elijahxz/BubbleSortInAssembly/README.md

 The bubble sort RSC assembly program was created by myself.

-The compiler used for these programs can be found here: https://github.com/Calastrophe/pythonRSC
+The compiler used for this programs can be found here: https://github.com/Calastrophe/pythonRSC

 To run the RSC: